Alfa and Harbour Energy terminate plans to buy Pacific Rubiales

 Proxy firm Institutional Shareholders Services in June had advised clients to vote "No" on the sale of Pacific Rubiales, saying that the oil producer was worth more than the offer made by Alfa and Harbour.

-The deal had been opposed by O'Hara Administration Co, whose holders own 20 percent of Pacific Rubiales and had launched a proxy fight to block the deal, urging other investors to vote against the offer.
+The opposing shareholders had launched a proxy fight to block the deal, urging other investors to vote against the offer.

 Pacific Rubiales was seeking to disqualify O'Hara from voting and had said the all-cash offer maximizes value for all of its investors.